AdaCore/gnatstudio/docs/users_guide/tools.rst

 .. index:: Stack Analysis

-GPS provides an interface to `GNATstack`, the static stack analysis tool.
-This interface is only availbale if you have the `gnatstack` executable installed and available on your path.
+GPS provides an interface to :program:`GNATstack`, the static stack analysis tool.
+This interface is only availbale if you have the :file:`gnatstack` executable installed and available on your path.
 GPS computes, loads, and visually displays stack usage information for the entire project hierarchy.
 You can enter stack usage information for unknown and unbounded calls within GPS.

 Once computed and loaded, GPS summarizes the stack usage information in a report and uses it to annotate source code with stack usage